mripley01/Furnace_Temp_Project/README.md

 # Furnace_Temp_Project

 This data comes from various furnaces used to heat treat aerospace components.
 My goal is to understand how furnaces react to a door open event (that will be in a different data set).
 Furnace temperature will drop, and will take some period of time to recover to the set point.
-I'd like to identify errant thermocouples, furnaces that do not recover to temperature in a reasonable time, what that reasonable time is based on the other furnaces, etc.
+I'd like to identify errant thermocouples, furnaces that do not recover to temperature in a reasonable time, what that reasonable time is based on the other furnaces, which thermocouple is closest to the door, etc.

 ## Data Structure